Style Injection in Diffusion: A Training-free Approach for Adapting Large-scale Diffusion Models for Style Transfer

 \subsection{Evaluation Protocol}

 Conventional style transfer methods typically utilize Style Loss~\cite{gatys2016image} as both training objective and evaluation metric, so their results tend to overfit the Style Loss.
 Thus, for a fair comparison, we employ a recently proposed metric, ArtFID~\cite{wright2022artfid} which evaluates overall style transfer performances with consideration of both content and style preservation and also is known as strongly coinciding with human judgment.
 Specifically, ArtFID is computed as $(\text{ArtFID}=(1+\text{LPIPS})\cdot(1+\text{FID}))$.
-LPIPS~\cite{zhang2018unreasonable} measures content fidelity between the stylized image and the corresponding content image, and FID~\cite{heusel2017gans} assesses the style fidelity between the stylized image and the corresponding style image. \paragraph{Dataset} Our evaluations employ content images from \textit{MS-COCO}~\cite{lin2014microsoft} dataset and style images from \textit{WikiArt}~\cite{artgan2018} dataset.
-All input images are center-cropped to 512 $\times$ 512 resolution.
-Also, for quantitative comparison, we randomly selected 20 content and 40 style images from each dataset, yielding 800 stylized images as StyTR$^2$~\cite{deng2022stytr2} has done.
+LPIPS~\cite{zhang2018unreasonable} measures content fidelity between the stylized image and the corresponding content image, and FID~\cite{heusel2017gans} assesses the style fidelity between the stylized image and the corresponding style image.